nayutaco/lightning-memo/lnd.md

      getchaninfo     Get the state of a channel. getnodeinfo     Get information on a specific node.
    Invoices:
      addinvoice      Add a new invoice.
      lookupinvoice   Lookup an existing invoice by its payment hash. listinvoices    List all invoices currently stored within the database.
 Any active debug invoices are ignored. decodepayreq    Decode a payment request.
+     cancelinvoice   Cancels a (hold) invoice
+     addholdinvoice  Add a new hold invoice.
+     settleinvoice   Reveal a preimage and use it to settle the corresponding invoice.
    Macaroons:
      bakemacaroon      Bakes a new macaroon with the provided list of permissions and restrictions. listmacaroonids   List all macaroons root key IDs in use.